DXHeroes/knowledge-base-content/practices/rest_api.md

 **The core principles of RESTful API**
 The principles of REST are centered around a few core concepts, which include:

-*  **Stateless communication**: RESTful APIs should be stateless, meaning that no client context should be stored on the server between requests.
+*  **Stateless communication** RESTful APIs should be stateless, meaning that no client context should be stored on the server between requests.
 Each request should contain all the necessary information to complete that request, including authentication credentials if required.

-*  **Resource identification**: Resources should be identified using unique URIs (Uniform Resource Identifiers) that are included in the request.
+*  **Resource identification** Resources should be identified using unique URIs (Uniform Resource Identifiers) that are included in the request.
 Each resource should have a unique URI, and requests should use these URIs to manipulate the resource.
-*  **Uniform interface**: A uniform interface should be used to access resources.
+*  **Uniform interface** A uniform interface should be used to access resources.
 This means that HTTP methods should be used to access resources, and the same HTTP method should have the same effect on all resources.
-*  **Representation of resources**: Resources should be represented in a format that is easily consumable by the client.
+*  **Representation of resources** Resources should be represented in a format that is easily consumable by the client.
 This can include JSON, XML, or other formats.
-*  **Hypermedia as the engine of application state (HATEOAS)**: This principle states that the client should be able to navigate the API using hyperlinks included in the response.
+*  **Hypermedia as the engine of application state (HATEOAS)** This principle states that the client should be able to navigate the API using hyperlinks included in the response.
 This allows the API to evolve without breaking existing clients.

 ## Common Pitfalls of the REST API